-- To start this section, write the markup phrase of the intended difficulty level (as shown above). - Leave a space and then write | TY | (for "try yourself"). - In the next line, write a line of 80 minuses/dashes (-).
-Ensure that your text editor does not replace the default minus/dash character with a long dash or other character. - Explain the exercise that you want the reader to complete.
-Refer to previous sections, lessons or modules if necessary. - Include screenshots to clarify the requirements if a plain textual description is not clear.
+- 1. To start this section, write the markup phrase of the intended difficulty level (as shown above). - 2.
+Leave a space and then write Try Yourself:. - 3.
+In the next line, write a line of minuses/dashes (-), not shorter than the section title. - 4.
+Explain the exercise that you want the reader to complete.
+Refer to previous sections, lessons or modules if necessary. - 5.
+Include screenshots to clarify the requirements if a plain textual description is not clear.

 In most cases, you will want to provide an answer regarding how to complete the assignment given in this section.
-To do so, you will need to add an entry in the answer sheet.
+To do so, you will need to create and feed an answer block beneath the instructions.